Godzilla (franchise): Cultural impact

 Godzilla is one of the most recognizable symbols of Japanese popular culture worldwide and is an important facet of Japanese films, embodying the kaiju subset of the tokusatsu genre.
 It has been considered an allegory of nuclear weapons.
 The earlier Godzilla films, especially the original Godzilla, portrayed Godzilla as a frightening, nuclear monster.
 Godzilla represented the fears that many Japanese held about the nuclear attacks on Hiroshima and Nagasaki and the possibility of recurrence.

 As the series progressed, so did Godzilla, changing into a less destructive and more heroic character.
-Ghidorah (1964) was the turning point in Godzilla's transformation from villain to hero, by pitting him against a greater threat to humanity, King Ghidorah.
+Ghidorah, the Three-Headed Monster (1964) was the turning point in Godzilla's transformation from villain to hero, by pitting him against a greater threat to humanity, King Ghidorah.
 Godzilla has since been viewed as an anti-hero.
 Roger Ebert cites Godzilla as a notable example of a villain-turned-hero, along with King Kong, the James Bond films' Jaws, the Terminator, and Rambo.

-In the United States, Godzilla films from Toho had been airing on television every week since 1960 up until the 1990s.

 Godzilla is considered "the original radioactive superhero" due to his accidental radioactive origin story predating Spider-Man (1962 debut), though Godzilla did not become a hero until Ghidorah in 1964.
 By the 1970s, Godzilla came to be viewed as a superhero, with the magazine King of the Monsters in 1977 describing Godzilla as "Superhero of the '70s."
 In 1973, Godzilla was voted the most popular movie monster in The Monster Times poll, beating Count Dracula, King Kong, Wolf Man, The Mummy, Creature From the Black Lagoon, and Frankenstein's monster.
-In 1977, a survey in Los Angeles found that 80% of boys aged between four and nine years old were Godzilla fans.

 In 2010, the Sea Shepherd Conservation Society named their most recently acquired scout vessel MV Gojira.
 Toho, the people in charge of the Godzilla franchise, served them with a notice to remove the name and in response the boat's name was changed in May 2011 to MV Brigitte Bardot.

 Steven Spielberg cited Godzilla as an inspiration for Jurassic Park (1993), specifically Godzilla, King of the Monsters!
 (1956), which he grew up watching.
 During its production, Spielberg described Godzilla as "the most masterful of all the dinosaur movies because it made you believe it was really happening."
 Godzilla also influenced the Spielberg film Jaws (1975).
 Godzilla has also been cited as an inspiration by actor Tim Allen and filmmakers Martin Scorsese and Tim Burton.